nsugishita/uniquelist/README.md

 C++/Python library which provides a list which stores unique elements/arrays.
 This is similar to `set` in C++/Python, but this sorts the elements in the order of addition.
+C++17 is required to build the library.
 C++ and Python interfaces are available.

 # Python Example